briot/gnatbdd/docs/bdd.rst

   several iterations to make it usable, although it could be improved.
   This tool is not distributed outside of Sogilis and AdaCore, so it has not been extensively tested either.
+  No support for running tests in parallel, no asserts library to ease writting tests, no support for cross development.
+No predefined steps or regular expressions.

   It also lacks predefined regexps, step definitions, or even a full fledge assertions library that would make it easier to write new steps.